conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 _Bipolar Disorder_

 So what is Bipolar Disorder?
-The NIH defines Bipolar Disorder as being characterized by dramatic shifts in mood, energy, and activity levels that affect a person’s ability to carry out day-to-day tasks.
+The [NIH defines bipolar disorder](https://www.nimh.nih.gov/health/topics/bipolar-disorder/index.shtml) as being characterized by dramatic shifts in mood, energy, and activity levels that affect a person’s ability to carry out day-to-day tasks.
 These shifts in mood and energy levels are more severe than the normal ups and downs that are experienced by everyone.

 ![Bipolar](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/Bipolar-NIH.png)